SmilerRyan/afk-rollback-fabric-1.21.11/README.md

 When a checkpoint exists, the death screen shows its age, for example:

-You can delete the checkpoint folder if you do not want to keep the checkpoint.

-If you want to manually restore a world without the mod:
- - Delete every file except for the checkpoint folder
- - Move all the files out of the checkpoint folder
- - Delete the empty checkpoint folder

 ```text
 Roll back to 2h 14m 37s ago
 ```

 Zero-valued time units are omitted.

+You can delete the checkpoint file if you do not want to keep the checkpoint.

+If you want to manually restore a world checkpoint without the mod:
+ - Delete every file except for the checkpoint zip file
+ - Extract the zip file contents to the same directory
+ - Optionally delete the checkpoint zip file

 Rollback avoids the normal title/disconnect screen.
 The existing world view is kept as long as Minecraft allows while the server is stopped and the files are replaced, then the world is reopened normally.

 Rollback uses a temporary in-game transition screen while Minecraft stops and restarts the integrated server, so the normal Saving World and Loading Terrain screens are covered.